School Council News

 They decided on a red and yellow pod because that will be bright and cheerful, just like our school.

-This year, the children have worked closely with Christine Packer from CYC to improve parking and traffic around school.
+Last year, the children worked closely with Christine Packer from CYC to improve parking and traffic around school.
 For example, leading an assembly to raise awareness around school and giving booklets to every family to remind then about safe travelling to and from school.

 The children in School Council have also helped one of our Governors to conduct a children’s questionnaire.
 In this, we found out that some children felt a bit lonely sometimes at break times, so School Council organised a ‘Buddy Bench’ and a rota of older children to support anyone feeling sad.
 The bench is not used very much at all, but it is there if anyone needs it.